hwborchers/ctv-numericalmath/README.md

 -   The [matlab](https://cran.r-project.org/package=matlab) emulation package
     contains about 30 simple functions, replicating MATLAB functions, using the respective MATLAB names and being implemented in pure R.
-    (See also [pracma](https://cran.r-project.org/package=pracma) for many more
-    mathematical functions designed with MATLAB in mind.)
 -   Packages [rmatio](https://cran.r-project.org/package=rmatio) and
     [R.matlab](https://cran.r-project.org/package=R.matlab) have functions
     to read and write MAT files (the MATLAB data format) for versions 4 and 5.
-    'R.matlab' also enables a one-directional interface with a MATLAB process, sending and retrieving objects through a TCP/IP connection.
+    'R.matlab' also enables a one-directional interface with a MATLAB process, sending and retrieving objects through a TCP connection.

 Julia is "a high-level, high-performance dynamic programming language for numerical computing", which makes it interesting for optimization problems and other demanding scientific computations in R.

 -   [JuliaCall](https://cran.r-project.org/package=JuliaCall)
     provides seamless integration between R and Julia; the user can call Julia